ngoctoan89/TodoListBlazorWasm/README.md

 # Todo List Blazor WebAssembly

 This source code for TEDU Blazor for Beginners course.
 We will make a Todo list project using Blazor WebAssembly connecto to Backend API via HttpClient.
 If you have any question or contribution, you can create PR or issue for us.
-This video guide how to make project on Youtube: https://www.youtube.com/playlist?list=PLRhlTlpDUWszBRs388Koxf6sMBSuOs8cd

 ## Techstack
 - ASP.NET 5